harishA100/CODSOFT/Online News Popularity/README.md

 ![](OBDL960.jpg)
 ---

-This *intermediate* level data set has 39644 rows and 61 columns.
+This *advanced* level data set has 39644 rows and 61 columns.
 This dataset summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.
 This could be used to predict the number of shares of an article in social networks.